mrotaru/data/js-prototypes/index.md

 # JavaScript Prototypes

-The prototype is an essentail mechanism of JavaScript.
+The prototype is an essential mechanism of JavaScript.
 Even with the advent of `class`, it is not superseded and remains just as fundamental.
 I highly recommend [Jeremy Kyle's book](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch5.md) for a more detailed treatment of the subject.
-In this post, I attempt to summarise the prototype mechanism.
+In this post, I attempt to summarize the prototype mechanism.
 I won't discuss the newer `class` mechanics as they don't change how prototypes work.

 ## The Prototype Chain